 The Grande Parlour is where a traditional Victorian Christmas tree stands.
 During this era, Christmas presents were not as extravagant or over-the-top as today.
 Presents were given only to young children, who would pick a number that corresponded to a present that was tied to the tree.
 The presents were small and modest novelty items: porcelain dolls, soldiers and other trinkets.

-One of the newest additions to Dundurn Castle is the recent restoration of Aunt Sofia’s room.
+A few years ago Dundurn Castle restored Aunt Sofia’s room.
 For the restoration, fragments of wallpaper were literally pieced together and then reproduced by a specialized paper company from New York state.
 You can buy rolls of “Dundurn Castle Gothic” (on the walls pictured below; originally block printed) or “Dundurn Castle Ashlar” for which Dundurn castle receives royalties for both their sales.

 One of my favourite parts of every tour is the basement, namely the servants dinning quarters and the kitchen –so Downton-esque!
 Love the behind-the-scenes perspective of the wheels and cogs of who and how the mansion was run day-to-day.

-For the duration of the holiday season Dundurn Castle does its regular tours plus they host a special Ring in the New Year: A Holiday Evening Tour at Dundurn event December 28th and 29th from 7-9pm.
+For the duration of the holiday season Dundurn Castle does its regular tours plus they host a special Ring in the New Year: A Holiday Evening Tour at Dundurn event December 27th to 29th from 7-9pm.
 These evening events include music, followed by an extended tour of the home lit by candlelight, plus the promise of some traditional tasty holiday treats.
-Admission for the evening tour is $30 per person and requires pre-registration.

 Unlike Dundurn Castle, in all the years that I’ve lived in Hamilton I had yet to visit Whitehern Historic House.
 I was kind of saving it, like the way you might save all your favourite chocolates in a box to eat on a rainy day.
 But man, all these years was I ever missing out!